opendatasoft/slate/source/includes/_form_widgets.md

 </ul>
 ```

-The `multiselect` widget is to be rendered as multiple selects components, with the possibility to remove, change and add more values.
+The `multiselect` widget will render as multiple selects components, with the possibility to remove, change and add more values.

 <div class="clearfix"></div>